 Alcohol use is often seen as a societal norm in the United States and many people underestimate its dangers.
 Having a high tolerance for alcohol is something that should raise concern because it could indicate an alcohol use disorder or alcoholism.
 Alcohol can put you at greater risk for health problems such as cancer, heart disease, and liver disease, and also impairs your thinking and memory.
 Furthermore, alcoholism affects the entire family and can contribute to social, emotional, financial and legal problems.

 Some people use alcohol as a way to relax and unwind, while others use it to feel more outgoing and less inhibited in social situations.
-While it can be a temporary fix, it does not resolve underlying issues and can actually lead to more problems.
+While it can be a temporary fix, understanding alcoholism requires one to know that it does not resolve underlying issues and can actually lead to more problems.
 Entering into an addiction treatment program, like Crossroads, can help you to address these issues and develop healthier coping skills and routines.
 In recovery, you will begin to see how much better you feel when not under the influence.

 How Addictive is Alcohol?